-Diana Shipping Inc. - A Seaworthy Vessel For The Coronavirus Pandemic
+Diana Shipping Inc.: A Seaworthy Vessel For The Coronavirus Pandemic

 It is unlikely that DSX will be profitable in 2020.
 It was not profitable in 2019, after all.
 That year, the company had a net loss of $10.5 million, which includes a non-cash impairment charge of $14 million and a loss on the sale of a vessel of $6.2 million.

 One can reasonably anticipate that 2019 offered a better operating environment than 2020 will offer.
 In 2020, the company may experience a modest net loss, most of which would again consist of non-cash items.
-Depending on the aggressiveness with which the company repurchases its shares or pays down debt, cashflow may again be negative.
+Depending on the aggressiveness with which the company repurchases its shares or pays down debt, cash flow may again be negative.

 Still, investors purchasing common stock at current prices are likely to be rewarded in the long run.
 DSX is financially and operationally solid.
 It should be able to weather the coronavirus crisis relatively unscathed.